Peanut Butter Balls - A No-Bake Cookie Recipe

 - Carefully dip the balls in chocolate, then roll in nuts.
 Return to the baking sheet and allow to dry.

-This recipe comes to us from Great Cookies by Carole Walter.
+- This recipe is based on one in Great Cookies by Carole Walter, available through Powell's Books (and I assume other bookstores).
 One of my favorite cookbooks.
 Ever.